dizzybeaver/SIMA/entries/anti-patterns/Anti-Patterns-Master-Index.md

 **Purpose:** Prevent known mistakes, document failed approaches, guide toward better solutions.

 **Structure:** 11 categories covering import, concurrency, error handling, security, testing, quality, and more.

+**Note:** AP-20 and AP-21 are not currently assigned.
+The numbering gap is intentional for future use.

 ---